richorama/muonredux/readme.md

 Download the files in this repository and place them on a web server.

-[Site44](http://www.site44.com/) does a good job of this.

-Alternatively you can use the hosted version [https://muon.site44.com](https://muon.site44.com/).
+Alternatively you can use gihub pages: [https://richorama.github.io/muonredux/](https://richorama.github.io/muonredux/).

 ### Using the Wiki